 If you’ve never used this magical calendar before, I’m here to walk you through it!

 The first step is to copy over your leave balances from the end of 2022.
 These go into the highlighted cells in row 8.
 I’ve pre-populated the amount of earned leave for people with between 3-15 hours of service.
 If you are a new or seasoned employee, you’ll need to copy in different values into these cells.

 Each row in the spreadsheet represents one pay period.
 The starting and ending dates are in column B. (Note- pay periods start on Sundays and end on Mondays- slightly confusing since most people work Monday-Friday).

 You can then enter notes in each cell.
 For instance if you used 2 hours of sick leave to go to the dentist on Tuesday January 5th, you’d put “S2” in cell E10.
 These cells are for your own notes and aren’t in any formulas.

 To track your leave, you need to also enter a “2” under the sick leave used column (U10).
 Columns Q-AB contain formulas to calculate your leave.

-To find your end of the year leave balances, go to row 35.
+To find your end of the year leave balances, go to the row that corresponds with the last pay period.
 Importantly, for Annual Leave, I’ve included a formula in cell S36 that shows whether or not you have use or lose leave to burn before the end of the year.

 SamSam i.e. "Gov Worker" started working for the government at age 18 and loved it so much that he never left.
 He started GovernmentWorkerFI in 2019 to help fellow federal employees understand their benefits, take control of their finances, and live their best lives.